phoenixframework/phoenix/C_routing.md

 The first line of this module `use Phoenix.Router` simply makes Phoenix router functions available in our particular router.

-Scopes have their own section in this guide, so we won't spend time on the `scope "/" do` block here.
+Scopes have their own section in this guide, so we won't spend time on the `scope "/", HelloPhoenix do` block here.
 The `pipe_through :browser` line will get a full treatment in the Pipeline section of this guide.
 For now, you only need to know that pipelines allow a set of middleware transformations to be applied to different sets of routes.

 Inside the scope block, however, we have our first actual route.
 `get "/", PageController, :index`

-`get` is a Phoenix macro which expands out to define one clause of the match function.
+`get` is a Phoenix macro which expands out to define one clause of the `match` function.
 It corresponds to the HTTP verb GET.
 Similar macros exist for other HTTP verbs including POST, PUT, PATCH, DELETE, OPTIONS, CONNECT, TRACE and HEAD.

 The first argument to these macros is the path.
 Here, it is the root of the application, `/`.
 The next two arguments are the controller and action we want to have handle this request.
 These macros may also take other options, which we will see throughout the rest of this guide.